 We expect all children to read at home for at least 10 minutes daily.
 Every child has a reading record to be completed when the children read at home.
 The children will have a range of homework activities to complete.
-Children in EYFS will be set weekly challenges.
+Children in EYFS may be set challenges.
 Reception children will have phonics books, which are updated weekly.
 Children from Year 1 will have timetables to learn at home.
 For most homework activities, a pro forma is sent home so that parents are clear about the task and what, if any, parental input is hoped for.
-We also provide additional homework through the online App/website 'Sumdog'.
 The purpose of homework is to encourage a lifelong love of learning and to enable parents to support learning at home.
-If you feel your child's homework is causing difficulties at home, please speak to your child's class teacher in the first instance.
+If you feel your child's class teacher in the first instance.